slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 ## On leadership

 <!--
-> *"The task of leadership is not to put greatness into people, but to elicit it, for the greatness is there already." -- John Buchan [1875]
+> *"The task of leadership is not to put greatness into people, but to elicit it, for the greatness is there already." -- John Buchan [1875]*

+-- x\@a16z] * Marc Andreessen posted that "High IQ experts work for mid IQ generalists."
+We asked him to elaborate.
+"So I think two things are true: One is we all underrate the importance of intelligence."
+"Even just the very idea that some people are smarter than other people just really freaks people out, and people don't like to talk about it.
+And we really struggle with that as a society."
+"On the other hand, the people who are in the fields that involve intelligence probably overrate intelligence.
+And you might even coin a term like maybe 'intelligence supremacist' or something like that."
+-- x\@naval] * Founders can delegate everything except recruiting, fundraising, strategy, and product vision.
+-- x\@naval] * If you do not direct your attention, it will be directed for you.

-- a autoridade é delegavel mas a responsabilidade n é delegavel
++ a autoridade é delegavel mas a responsabilidade n é delegavel
-- a leader makes the people next to them better version of themselves.
++ a leader makes the people next to them better version of themselves.
-- A man asked a gardener why his plants grew so beautifully.
++ A man asked a gardener why his plants grew so beautifully.
 The gardener said: «I don’t force them to grow.
 I remove what stops them.»
-- convincing vs inspiring leadership
++ convincing vs inspiring leadership
-- Lou Holtz has a very pithy mental model for how to evaluate leadership: 1.
++ Lou Holtz has a very pithy mental model for how to evaluate leadership: 1.
 Can I trust you?
 2. Do you care about me?
 3. Are you committed to excellence?
-- never make a numbers person the leader
++ never make a numbers person the leader
-- Proactive problem management – Go directly to the source.
++ Proactive problem management – Go directly to the source.
-- succeful takers are the most visible people in organizations.
++ successful takers are the most visible people in organizations.
-- the organization is always modelling the leader. military leader don’t have money to distribute. is way easier. monetary bonus are more a requirement than a motivator now and is negative because people may think they getting unfairly treated.
++ the organization is always modeling the leader. military leader don’t have money to distribute. is way easier. monetary bonus are more a requirement than a motivator now and is negative because people may think they getting unfairly treated.
-- There are three keys: honesty, effectiveness, and efficiency.
++ There are three keys: honesty, effectiveness, and efficiency.
 -->

 > *"To lead people walk behind them." (...)